linsalrob/sphae/misc/README.md

     | tail protein | 2 | 1 | 1 |
     | holin | 0 | 0 | 0 |

-- merging_sphae_output.py: Take a directory of RESULTS from the sphae output, to write the output to a tsv file

-  For example,
-    `python merging_sphae_output.py KlebPhages_v1.4-out/RESULTS/ test.tsv`

 - merging_output.py : Takes a directory with the summary files for each sample.
+Run this script using the command,

+  `python misc/merging_output.py <directory with summary files> <output file name>`